Shipping from UK to Portugal can be a source of much stress and uncertainty for new arrivals in the country.

 According to official Portuguese regulations, your shipment must arrive within 12 months from the date when you “established normal residence in national territory”.

-That means the shipment must arrive within 12 months from the date when you receive your first temporary residence permit (for example, in the second stage of the D7 visa process, which happens at SEF in Portugal), and within 120 days after your Certificado de Bagagem is issued.
+That means the shipment must arrive within 12 months from the date when you receive your first temporary residence permit (for example, in the second stage of the Portugal D7 visa process, which happens at SEF in Portugal), and within 120 days after your Certificado de Bagagem is issued.

 To qualify for duty-free import, you must have owned the goods being shipped for at least six months.
 You’ll need proof of your address in Portugal, along with the Certificado de Bagagem.